Kiran Bala Bora: Early life

-Kiran Bala Bora was born in 1904 in the village of North Haiborgaon in the Nagaon district of Assam to Kamal Chandra Pandit and Saroj Aidew.
-Kamal Chandra Pandit, her father, was a school teacher.
-Kiran studied in school until the 3rd standard despite the opposition to sending women to school prevalent in Indian society at the time.
-At an early age, she was married to Saki Ram Laskar of Paroli Guri, Kampur, Nagaon.
-He died soon after they married.
-Kamal Chandra then brought Kiran back home along with Kiran's young daughter.
-During her teen years, she gained interest in the revolutionary movements of the country.
+Kiran Bala Bora was born in 1904 in the village of North Haiborgaon in the Nagaon district of Assam to Kamal Chandra Pandit, a teacher, and Saroj Aidew.
+Bora attended school until the 3rd grade, despite the opposition to sending women to school prevalent in Indian society at the time.
+At an early age, she married Saki Ram Lashkar of Kampur, Nagaon.
+After her husband's death, Bora moved back to her parents' home.
+During her teenage years, she gained interest in the revolutionary movements of the country.

 Contribution to India's Freedom Movement

 The 1920s

 The summer of 1920 saw the resurgence of the idea that India should gain independence from British rule, especially after the Jallianwala Bagh massacre.
 Led by Gandhi, hundreds of people participated in non-violent protests across India.
-Kiran started involving herself in the activities of the movement and gradually devoted all her time to it.
-She fundraised to help congress gain momentum in the northeastern part of India.
-She also worked alongside leaders like Purna Chandra Sharma, Mahidhar Bora, Haladhar Bhuyan, & D. K. Barooah.
+Bora fundraised to help congress gain momentum in the northeastern part of India.
+She also worked alongside leaders like Poorna Chandra Sharma, Mahindhar Bora, Haladhar Bhuyan, and D. K. Barooah.
 During this time, she met Chandraprava Saikiani, a writer, social reformer, and freedom fighter from Assam.
-Kiran established a close relationship with her and worked for social causes under her direction.
+Bora established a close relationship with Saikiani and worked for social causes under her direction.

-Kiran Bala Bora boycotted the use of foreign goods, one of the objectives of the non-cooperation movement.
-During one protest, she burnt valuable foreign goods from her own house.
-Instead of buying clothes manufactured in Europe, she started spinning cotton and making her own cloth.
-She also protested against the use of narcotic substances such as opium and bhang.
+Bora boycotted the use of foreign goods, one of the objectives of the non-cooperation movement.
+During one protest, she burned valuable foreign goods from her own home.
+Instead of buying clothes manufactured in Europe, Bora started spinning cotton and making her own cloth.
+Bora also protested the use of narcotic substances such as opium and Bhang.

-In 1929, the Lahore Congress resolved to celebrate 26 January 1930, as purna swaraaj (or Complete Independence) day.
-Accordingly, more than 400 women in Koliabor, led in part by Kiran Bala, joined in the celebrations, in defiance of the British-Indian government.
+In 1929, the Lahore Congress resolved to celebrate 26 January 1930, as Purna swaraaj (Complete Independence) day.
+Accordingly, more than 400 women in Kaliabor, led in part by Bora, joined in the celebrations, in defiance of the British-Indian government.
 Police stopped the women from participating, and many were allegedly beaten up.